 Let $q$ be a state in $S_{j+1}^t \setminus \setcon{s'}$.
 If $q \in \Gen_t$, there exists a $p \in S^t_j$ such that $p \xrightarrow{\rec{a}} q$.
 We apply this transition to $\abs{Q}^{\ell - (j+1)}$ many clients in the $t$-th block of configuration $c_j$.
 If $q \in U_t \setminus \Kill_t$ and $q$ not in $\Gen_t$, then certainly $q \in U_t \subseteq S^t_j$.
 In this case, we let $\abs{Q}^{\ell-(j+1)}$ many clients of block $t$ stay idle in state $q$.
 For state~$s'$, we apply a sequence of sends.
 More precise, we apply the transition $s \xrightarrow{\send{a}} s'$ to $\abs{Q}^{\ell - (j+1)}$ many clients in block $t$ of $c_j$.
 The first of these sends synchronizes with the previously described receive transitions.
 The other sends do not have any receivers.
 For components different from $t$, we apply the same procedure.
 Since there are only receive transitions, we also let them synchronize with the first send of $a$.
 This leads to a computation $\tau$

 We argue that the computation $\tau$ is \emph{valid}: there are enough clients in $c_j$ such that $\tau$ can be carried out.
 We again focus on component $t$, the reasoning for the other components is similar.
 Let $p \in \Set{c_j} = S_j^t$.
-Note that the equality is due to invariants (1) and (2).
-We count the clients of $c_j$ in state $p$ (in block $t$) that are needed to perform $\tau$.
+Note that the equality is due to Invariants (1) and (2).
+We count the clients of $c_j$ in state $p$ (in block~$t$) that are needed to perform $\tau$.
 We need

 of these clients.
 The set $\Postofapp{\rec{a}}{p} \cup \setcon{p,s'}$ appears as a consequence of the case distinction above: there may be transitions mapping $p$ to a state in $\Postofapp{\rec{a}}{p}$, it may happen that clients stay idle in $p$, and in the case $p = s$, we need to add $s'$ for the send transition.
-Since $\abs{\Pos_{c_j}(t,p)} \geq \abs{Q}^{\ell-j}$ by invariant (2), we get that $\tau$ is a valid computation.
-Moreover, note that configuration $d$ satisfies invariant (2) for $j+1$: for each state $q \in S_{j+1}^t$, the computation $\tau$ \mbox{was constructed such that $\abs{\Pos_d(t,q)} \geq \abs{Q}^{\ell-(j+1)}$.}
+Since $\abs{\Pos_{c_j}(t,p)} \geq \abs{Q}^{\ell-j}$ by Invariant (2), we get that $\tau$ is a valid computation.
+Moreover, note that configuration $d$ satisfies Invariant (2) for $j+1$: for each state $q \in S_{j+1}^t$, the computation $\tau$ \mbox{was constructed such that $\abs{\Pos_d(t,q)} \geq \abs{Q}^{\ell-(j+1)}$.}

-To satisfy invariant (1), we need to erase states that are present in $d$ but not in $S_{j+1}^t$.
+To satisfy Invariant (1), we need to erase states that are present in $d$ but not in $S_{j+1}^t$.
 To this end, we reconsider the set $\Kill_t \subseteq \Enabledoffapp{\rec{a}}{S_j^t}$.
 For each state $p \in \Kill_t$, we know by the definition of $\rightarrow_G$ that $\Postofapp{\rec{a}}{p} \cap \Gen_t \neq \emptyset$.
 Hence, there is a $q \in S_{j+1}^t$ such that $p \xrightarrow{\rec{a}} q$.
 We apply this transition to all clients in $d$ currently in state $p$ that were not active in the computation $\tau$.
 In case $U_t = S_j^t \setminus \setcon{s}$, we apply the send $s \xrightarrow{\send{a}} s'$ to all clients that are still in $s$ and were not active in $\tau$.
 Altogether, this leads to a computation $\eta = d \rightarrow^* c_{j+1}$.

 There is a subtlety in the definition of $\eta$.
 There may be no send transition for the receivers to synchronize with since $s$ may not need to be erased.
 In this case, we synchronize the receive transitions of $\eta$ with the last send of $\tau$.
-This does not change the result.